-This is a real-life story of how much it sucks when your great idea goes South and you have to dig in and go through the struggles that it takes to succeed.
-This is an awesome book for any aspiring entrepreneur and also anyone who just wants to get smarter and help their company grow and help themselves become a better person.
+This is a real-life story of how much of a kick-in-the-gut it is when your beloved idea goes South.
+Horowitz had to dig his heels in and go through the grind to success.
+This is an awesome book for aspiring entrepreneurs.
+This is also for anyone who just wants to get smarter and help their company grow.

 The core of the book is the first three chapters in which Ben describes his career with particular details on the founding and management of LoudCloud, which became Opsware under his management.
 The rest of the book contains the lessons he has learned from the experience.